zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     Please refer to previous steps for selecting the required fields and visualization type.

-10. **Combo Graph** for comparing PAYABLES and RECEIVABLES by MONTH(similar to as we did in Step4- point 3).
+10. **Combo Graph** for comparing PAYABLES and RECEIVABLES by MONTH(similar to as we did in STEP 4- point 3).
    ![](./images/oascdb56.png " ")

 12. **Simple Bar Graph**